 Tarantulas

-Tarantulas make great low maintenance pets.
+Tarantulas make great low-maintenance pets.
 Depending on the species and how big they get, they can be kept in enclosures smaller than 5 gallons up to 20 gallons or larger if you get a goliath birdeater tarantula.
 Most will be fine in a 10 gallon, but do your research on the species you wish to get.
 Their enclosure setup and care vary depending on whether they are terrestrial or arboreal and whether they need desert or tropical conditions.

 Scorpions

 Scorpions are a unique and low maintenance pet.
 They are not a pet you want to handle though.
-They are all venomous.
-Some can be lethal.
+They are all venomous; some can be lethal.
 The ones I would recommend for pets are more docile and have a weaker venom, similar to a bee sting, and won’t be lethal to you unless you are allergic.

 Emperor scorpions are probably the most common scorpion pet.
 Full grown, they can reach 6-8 inches long.
 You can keep one in a 10 gallon aquarium.
 You can keep more than one together in a 20 gallon aquarium as long as they are of similar size.
 Emperor scorpions are a tropical species and require temperatures in the mid 80s and humidity of 60-80%.